thgh/rollup-plugin-serve/README.md

   // Folder to serve files from
   contentBase: '',

+  // Multiple folders to serve from
+  contentBase: ['dist', 'static'],

   // Set to true to return index.html instead of 404
   historyApiFallback: false,